 FWS – U.S. Fish and Wildlife Service – Shaka Kayak’s owner, Captain Scott, volunteered during green sea turtle nesting season for the James Campbell National Wildlife Refuge.
 We recently released 58 baby honu into the wild.
 After all the hard work volunteering it has paid off with us being able to assist in this miracle of life.
 Hopefully, someday soon, some of these turtles you will be able to see on our tour.

 HMSRTO – Hawaiian Monk Seal Response Team Oahu – Captain Scott also volunteers for the monk seal response team.
 On the morning of June 29th, 2010, R5AY “Honey Girl” gave birth to her second pup at Turtle Bay.
 As volunteers we made sure that this pup was protected from human interaction for the 49 day cycle of weaning.
 This included putting up fencing, signs and a 12 hour daily monitoring program.
 “Au Maile” is now on her own and we expect her to make visits to Kawela Bay.
-If you do happen to spot a monk seal on the tour, please let your guides know immediately.
+If you do happen to spot a monk seal on the tour, please let your guides know immediately and avoid eye contact.
 Honey Girl gave birth to her third pup at Turtle Bay on July 29th, 2011 at 3pm at the exact same location!
 Captain Scott was the first HMSRTO responder on the scene just minutes after the birth to protect them.
 The new pup was named Kukui and is doing great!

 Shaka Kayaks is also an environmentally friendly tour.
 Prior to participating in the tour guides will educate you on how to properly interact with marine life.
 Some of the key points on interaction include these NOAA guidelines: